sihai571332/SR/docker/cav/edge/README.md

 # Usage
 Before run the 'run.sh' script, please make a few changes to the following files.

-1. run the 'build.sh' file first if you haven't or if you made changes to any files in those four folders(i.e., grab, fusion, detection, broadcast)

-$ bash build.sh

-2. change the broker url in broadcast/pub.py to the actual broker IP address you are going to use.
+1. change the broker url in broadcast/pub.py to the actual broker IP address you are going to use.

 e.g., In the file broadcast/pub.py